Malaysia announces $4.9 bln in fresh stimulus to aid coronavirus recovery | Business

 Malaysia announces $4.9 bln in fresh stimulus to aid coronavirus recovery

 Malaysia's Prime Minister Muhyiddin Yassin unveiled a fresh round of stimulus on Wednesday, in the hope of breathing life into a pandemic-hit economy that last year saw its worst contraction since the Asian Financial Crisis.
-Malaysia's economy declined 5.6% in 2020, its worst performance since a 7.4% fall in 1998, as the government imposed strict movement curbs for most of the year to rein in the spread of COVID-19.
+Malaysia's economy declined 5.6% in 2020, its worst performance since a 7.4% fall in 1998, owing partly to strict movement curbs aimed at halting the COVID-19 spread.

-Muhyiddin said the government would roll out 20 billion ringgit ($4.86 billion) worth of stimulus packages, including a 11 billion ringgit fiscal injection.
-"At this stage, the economic recovery strategy will focus on efforts to revitalize and jumpstart the economy," Muhyiddin said in a televised address.
+Muhyiddin said the government would roll out 20 billion ringgit ($4.86 billion) of stimulus packages, including a 11 billion ringgit fiscal injection.
+"At this stage, the economic recovery strategy will focus on efforts to revitalise and jumpstart the economy," Muhyiddin said in a televised address.

-Under the new stimulus plan, the government will raise its national COVID-19 immunization budget to 5 billion ringgit, from the initial 3 billion ringgit laid out in its 2021 budget.
-The additional funds are expected to help Malaysia reach its target of vaccinating 80% of its 32 million population by December, instead of February next year, Muhyiddin said.
+Under the new plan, the government will raise its COVID-19 immunisation budget to 5 billion ringgit, from the initial 3 billion ringgit laid out in its 2021 budget.
+The additional funds should help Malaysia reach its target of vaccinating 80% of its 32 million population by December, instead of February 2022, Muhyiddin said.

+To promote alternative financing, Muhyiddin said the securities commission would improve regulations and expand equity crowdfunding to unlisted private firms.
+Listing fees would be waived for 12 months to encourage companies to go public, while listed firms that suffered quarterly losses would be eligible for rebates on their annual listing fees.

-The government will also offer more cash aid, subsidies, matching grants and training for individuals and businesses, while applying movement restrictions only in areas with confirmed coronavirus cases.
-This was the second round of stimulus packages announced this year after a $3.7 billion plan rolled out in January.
+Muhyiddin said commercial 5G services would start in stages from the end of this year to develop innovation and new jobs in the digital economy.
+The government will also offer more cash aid, subsidies, matching grants and training for individuals and businesses, while applying movement restrictions only in areas with infections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)